 First premiered in 2014, CarPlay has developed significantly over the years, while also becoming more accessible with support in more and more car models across numerous manufacturers.

 Simply put, Apple CarPlay provides iPhone users with a streamlined way to connect their device to their car's infotainment system.
 In turn, this provides access to certain smartphone functions such as Apple Music or Spotify, sending and receiving messages, making and receiving calls and navigation through Apple Maps, Google Maps or Waze, whilst keeping a focus on driving.

 Apple CarPlay support is either standard or available as an option on many 2016 cars and later, with some manufacturers offering software updates for earlier models.

 The full list of compatible models is available on Apple's CarPlay website here.
-It includes upcoming models that will be available in 2018.

 Apple CarPlay: Which iPhones are compatible?